Get exclusive member benefits & effect social change. Join Today

-Almost everyone worries about gaining too much weight.
-But in some people the worry becomes obsessive, causing a condition called anorexia nervosa.
+Many people worry about gaining too much weight.
+But in some people the worry becomes obsessive, resulting in a condition called anorexia nervosa.
 Anorexia nervosa is an eating disorder that can result in severe weight loss.
-The obsessive worry focuses on body weight and the food you eat.
+A person with anorexia is preoccupied with calorie intake and weight.

-People with anorexia nervosa may exercise excessively.
-They may eat an extremely low calorie diet.
-Those affected by anorexia nervosa have an excessive fear of gaining weight.
+People with anorexia nervosa eat an extremely low calorie diet and have an excessive fear of gaining weight.
 They often feel better about themselves when they lose weight.
-According to the National Alliance on Mental Illness, anorexia is most commonly diagnosed in adolescent women, but it’s been diagnosed in children as young as age seven and adults as old as 80.
-(NAMI)
+They may also exercise excessively.
+Anorexia is most commonly diagnosed in adolescent women, but it’s been diagnosed in older and younger women and in men.

-The exact cause of anorexia nervosa is not known.
+The exact cause of anorexia nervosa isn’t known.
 People who develop anorexia may have a negative body image.
-They may be focused on being perfect.
+They may be focused on being "perfect."
 They may be looking for ways to control their lives.
-Other factors are believed to play a role:
+Other factors like biology, environment, and psychology are believed to play a role.

 Genetics and hormones might have an effect on the development of anorexia nervosa.
 Some evidence suggests a link between anorexia and serotonin, a chemical produced in the brain.

 Pressure from society to look thin may also contribute to the development of anorexia nervosa.
-Pictures on magazines and television can greatly influence young girls and spark the desire to be thin.
+Unrealistic body images from media outlets like magazines and television can greatly influence young people and spark the desire to be thin.

 Someone with obsessive-compulsive disorder (OCD) might be more predisposed to maintaining the strict diet and exercise regimen that those with anorexia nervosa often maintain.
-People with OCD strive for perfection and may feel like they will never achieve it.
+That’s because people with OCD are prone to obsessions and compulsions.

 One of the biggest obstacles in the treatment of anorexia nervosa is realizing that you need help.
 Many with anorexia nervosa don’t believe they have a problem.
 That can make treatment difficult.

 You and your family must work hard to overcome anorexia nervosa.
-Group, family-based, and individual therapies are often an integral part of treatment.
+Individual, family, and group therapies are often an integral part of treatment.

 A form of therapy called cognitive behavioral therapy is often used to treat anorexia nervosa.
 CBT helps change unhealthy thoughts and behaviors.
 Its goal is to help you learn to cope with strong emotions and build healthy self-esteem.

 Family therapy gets family members involved in keeping you on track with your healthy eating and lifestyle.
 Family therapy also helps resolve conflicts within the family.
-It can help create support for the family member suffering from anorexia nervosa.
+It can help create support for the family member learning to cope with anorexia nervosa.